ThomasByr/BioInfo-genome/README.md

 ## ⚖️ License

 This project is licensed under the AGPL-3.0 new or revised license.
 Please read the [LICENSE](LICENSE) file.
+Additionally :

 - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.